hburns2/Stylometry-Dolls-House/README.md

-# Stylometry-Dolls-House
+# Manifest File:

-Building off of a previous project involving playscripts, I will be using stylometry to investigate the differences between original work and translations of Ibsen's "A Doll's House."
-This will involve inspecting the temporal aspects of the play itself (both in English and Norwegian) and investigating characters' speech style-changes and arcs.
-Ultimately, I will be investigating how the style of character vs playwright vs translator differ and if it is possible to predict who said which line in the separate languages.
+** Question: How does the style of character vs playwright vs translator differ and is it possible to predict who said which line in the separate languages?**

-2 initial datasets will be created.
-One, detailing the character's name with their corresponding line.
-The other, after having extracted the most-common phrases utilized in the play (as well as eliminating potential subject words), will detail how many times each word was used in each person's line.
-This will ultimately create the characters' profiles, which can then be tracked across the script in its entirety.
+## Datasets
+* Contains README.md file detailing dataset creations
+* Contains original English and Bokmal datasets (.csv)
+* Contains ascii Bokmal dataset (.csv)
+* Contains English and Bokmal datasets post processing in Weka (.csv and .arff)

+## Original_Texts
+* Contains README.md detailing information on pulled texts and any cleaning processes that occurred
+* Contains English text (.txt)
+* Contains uncleaned and cleaned Bokmal texts (.txt)

+## Reproducing_Notebooks
+* Contains 4 Jupyter Notebooks with code and notes used to create:
+* Initial datasets (both English and Bokmal)
+* Visualization and analysis (both English and Bokmal)